Hugh Anthony Waring Acland1

 Edward Beatty was the son of David Beatty.1 He married Mary Brock on 7 July 1740.1 He died in 1794.1

-Edward Beatty lived at Dublin, County Dublin, Ireland.1
+He lived at Dublin, County Dublin, IrelandG.1

 Child of Edward Beatty and Mary Brock